 6) Product Manufacturing and Labeling for Cannabis and Other Non-Prescription Formulas

 CBC product labeling debates keep manufacturing at bay as they provide additional information and are forced to delay submitting their applications.
 Manufacturers have been guided to provide further information than the approved drug facts labeling.
 They remain on hold as the regulatory agencies resolve the complex legal implications before they can claim the authenticity of a new dietary ingredient.

-A public hearing was held on May 31, 2019, to help the FDA evaluate its standards in overseeing cannabis and cannabis compounds.
+On May 31, 2019, a public hearing was held to help the FDA evaluate its standards in overseeing cannabis and cannabis compounds.
 Over 150 interested parties attended the hearing, and the FDA continues to evaluate the data and information obtained.

 The FDA wants to make sound decisions based on science.
 Recalls related to label issues alone may cost a pharmaceutical company $100 million or more a year.